CelleryLin/Sleep_Stage_Prediction/Sleep_stage_classifier/README.md

 ### Local Classification

-**Purpose:** Create a binary "weak classifier" to classify sleep stages by observing ECG rate-level signals at a nearby epochs.
+**Purpose:** Create a binary "weak classifier" to identify sleep stages by observing ECG rate-level signals at a nearby epochs.

 **Model Input:**
 - $X \in \mathbb{R}^{2 \times L}$: Input ECG rate ([0,:]) and its 1st difference ([1,:]). $L$ is the series length.
 For example, if we observe 5 epochs at a time, $L = 5 \times 30(s) \times 1(hz) = 150$.